Bond Markets Decoded: Government, Corporate, and More

 Bonds are fixed-income securities that represent a debt made by an investor to a borrower.
 Entities issue bonds to raise money from investors for a predetermined period of time.
 The bond’s issuer guarantees to pay a certain rate of interest for the duration of the bond as well as the bond’s face value or principal upon maturity.
 Governments, businesses, towns, and other sovereign entities frequently issue bonds.
 Like securities, bonds may be exchanged.

 Bond market refers to the market for trading debt securities such as corporate, government, and tax-free bonds.
 Bond markets are better appropriate for investors with lower risk tolerance since they tend to be less volatile than stock markets.
 Bond market investments are an effective strategy to diversify your portfolio.
-The Indian bond market has expanded dramatically since liberalisation.
+The Indian bond market has expanded dramatically since liberalization.
 The Indian bond market has seen significant inflows of foreign money over the last few decades due to the fact that many international investors keep a part of fixed-income instruments in their portfolios.
 A bond market’s main function is to make it easier for the government and big private companies to acquire long-term finance.

 Ways to Invest in Bond Market